-Earlier in his career, Sam spent over seven years as a criminal prosecutor for cities like Burnsville, Plymouth, Chanhassen, Lakeville, South St. Paul, Farmington, Northfield, Cannon Falls, and Hampton.
+Samuel is recognized as being at the top of his field in criminal defense in Minnesota and Wisconsin.
+Earlier in his career, Sam spent over seven years as a criminal prosecutor in the twin cities metro area.
 Soon Sam realized he could better help people by defending those accused of a crime rather than prosecuting them.
-Who better to defend your interests in a criminal case than a lawyer who has worked on the other side?
-Sam has a lot of success negotiating with prosecutors because he used to be one.
+Sam has great success negotiating with prosecutors because he used to be one.
 This benefits his clients because Sam knows how to negotiate and how best to represent his clients in front of a judge.
 Knowing both sides of the law allows Sam to apply his passion for helping others directly to the work he does every day.

-In 2018, Sam won Attorney of the Year for his work in helping people clean up – and even expunge – criminal matters from their records.
+In 2018 and 2020, Sam won Attorney of the Year for his work in helping people clean up – and even expunge – criminal matters from their records.
 Sam believes there is no reason a criminal matter needs to haunt a person forever.
 Depending on the severity of the case, expungement is possible in as early as two-to-three years.

 “Everything I do in my work with clients feeds my deep desire to help people.
 I look at my role as a criminal defense lawyer as helping my clients move confidently into the next phase of their life.
 If my client needs help with chemical dependency or mental health, I will refer them to the right experts.”

 Sam has tried countless cases in courts around the State of Minnesota and consistently obtains positive results for his clients.
-Sam is licensed to practice in Minnesota and Wisconsin and represents clients throughout both states.
+Sam is licensed to practice in Minnesota and Wisconsin and represents clients throughout both states, and in federal court.

 Before law school, Sam played in a local band where he sang and played the guitar.
 Sam still frequently gets roped in to be the appointed family wedding singer.
 He also holds advanced certification as an open water scuba diver and has enjoyed many dive trips to destinations like the Virgin Island, Honduras, and Vietnam.
 Sam has five kids ranging in age from newborn to 10-years-old.
 Sam and his wife Anna are very active in the lives of their children and Sam enjoys coaching his kids’ sports teams.